Pt 6. Meeting the ‘out of towners’…..

 Kirk: I’ll get Mr Scott, Capt.
 Janeway and the Princess to spread the word to our teams.
 Spock, you need to get Agent Carter to work pronto.

-Spock: Agent, I will attempt to explain the current political situation while instructing you on the use of current day computers.
+Spock: Agent, I will attempt to explain the current political situation while instructing you on the use of present-day computers.

-Agent Hill: It’s like a typewriter attached to a file cabinet attached to a television. <whispers to Spock> I’ve had some experience translating modern life to 1940’s equivalents.
+Agent Hill: It’s like a typewriter attached to a file cabinet connected to a television. <whispers to Spock> I’ve had some experience translating modern life to 1940’s equivalents.